top of page

 Antilove Drug

-Chapter 34 The next few days were a whirlwind of emotions.
+The next few days were a whirlwind of emotions.
 I typed and retyped the email I was about to send to Max, each word carefully selected, each sentence reflecting the inner turmoil I was experiencing.
 "Dear Max," I began, my fingers hovering over the keyboard as I tried to pour my feelings into words.
 "Firstly, I hope this email finds you well.
-I trust that you are progressing steadily in your recovery and that being home has brought the comfort and solace you sough
+I trust that you are progressing steadily in your recovery and that being home has brought the comfort and solace you sought.
+I imagin

 bottom of page